Roasted Chestnuts

 must

 Roasted chestnuts are a winter delight.
-Castagne as sweet chestnuts are known in Italian are
+Castagne as sweet chestnuts are known

-very popular especially in the mountain forest regions.
-The castagna (chestnut) is a very useful fruit as it can be
+in Italian are very popular especially in the mountain forest regions.
+The castagna (chestnut) is a very useful

-roasted, boiled, grilled or ground to make sweet chestnut flour.
+fruit as it can be roasted, boiled, grilled or ground to make sweet

-ideal place for roasting chestnuts is in the embers of an open fire.
-The next best place is on top of a cast iron stove.
-If neither of these options is available
+winter.
+The ideal place for roasting chestnuts is in the embers of an open fire.
+The next best place is on top of a

-then use an electric/gas oven or grill.
+available then use an electric/gas oven or grill.

 Serves: 6